+The Charlotte Lozier Institute’s summary of Colorado’s 2020 abortion report is forthcoming.
 Colorado was one of the first states to release abortion statistics for 2019, publishing its 2019 abortion report on the Colorado Department of Public Health and Environment website in May 2020.
-The report shows little change in Colorado abortion totals between 2018 and 2019.
-Changes in Colorado Abortions, 2018-2019 The report does not include […]
+The report shows little change in Colorado abortion totals between 2018 […]

 Colorado’s 2018 abortion report shows that abortions in the state increased slightly from 2017.
 The report was published on the Colorado Department of Public Health and Environment website in July 2019.
 Changes in Colorado Abortions, 2017-2018 Information on Planned Parenthood’s Colorado market share is not publicly available.
 Abortion Totals and Trends In […]